jhm-ciberman/docs_gm/docs/custom_templates.md

 The DocPage represents a single page of your Documentation.
 It has the following properties:

 - `project`: **{ DocProject }** The DocProject object representing the GameMaker Project that you are creating the documentation for.
 - `script`: **{DocScript}** A DocScript object representing the SINGLE script your must document in the current template page.
 This is only used in multipage templates.
-The `script` property is only available when you set the value of `"feedwith": "script"` in your `template.json` file.
+The `script` property is only available when you set the value of `"feedWith": "script"` in your `template.json` file.
 - `scripts`: **{DocScript}** An array of DocScript objects representing ALL the scripts script your must document in the current template page.
 This is only used in singlepage templates.
-The `script` property is only available when you set the value of `"feedwith": "scripts"` in your `template.json` file.
+The `script` property is only available when you set the value of `"feedWith": "scripts"` in your `template.json` file.

 **NOTE: Only `script` or `scripts` will be available at the same time.
-This is determined by the value of `"feedwith"` in your `template.json` file.**
+This is determined by the value of `"feedWith"` in your `template.json` file.**

 ### DocProject